-Ms. Basketball State Player of the Year Juju Watkins plus State Senior of the Year Londynn Jones, State Sophomore of the Year Kennedy Smith and NorCal Player of the Year Talana Lepolo headline the 42nd annual Cal-Hi Sports all-state girls basketball teams.
-Go inside to see why these 10 have finished their careers as First Team Overall honorees out of the thousands who played during 2021-22 season.
+Ms. Basketball State Player of the Year Juju Watkins plus State Junior of the Year Kennedy Smith, State Sophomore of the Year Alijahna “Puff” Morris and newly named NorCal Player of the Year McKenna Woliczko headline the 43rd annual Cal-Hi Sports all-state girls basketball teams.
+Go inside to see why these 10 have finished their careers as First Team Overall honorees out of the thousands who played during 2022-23 season.

 For the all-time archive of every Cal-Hi Sports All-State elite/overall team for girls that has been chosen, CLICK HERE.

-We hope you like this free post on CalHiSports.com.
+This is a post for Gold Club members only on CalHiSports.com.
 Consider becoming a member of our Gold Club so you can see all of our great content, including our upcoming state record coaching updates and state record updates.
 For more on special offers to join our team, CLICK HERE.

 2022 CAL-HI SPORTS ALL-STATE